 Access to the VA-owned tenant in WellHive is granted to VA employees or contractors after the supervisor/manager or contracting officer's technical representative (COR) determines access is required based on user role.
-For VA employees or contractors, the supervisor/manager or COR will submit a Leaf request requiring the requestor to certify need for access and confirming the user has completed information security awareness and privacy training.
-Once an access request is approved, AMCMS application administrators' provision of access.
-Criteria, procedures, controls and responsibilities regarding determining access are documented in OCC policies and procedures.
-Criteria, procedures, controls and responsibility for provision access are documented by AMCMS.
+For VA employees or contractors, the supervisor/manager or COR will submit a LEAF request requiring the requestor to certify need for access and confirming the user has completed information security awareness and privacy training.
+Once an access request is approved, WellHive Scheduling Grid application administrators provision access.

 Access to the VA-owned tenant in WellHive is monitored, tracked and recorded through audit logging at system, network, and application level.
 Explicit access for business purpose to PII is tracked and monitored through access control logs and remote access session approvals.
-All access (including application users and actions such as view, modify, add, or delete) to the VA-owned tenant in WellHive including internal components such as databases, are securely recorded in audit logs and forwarded to a centralized Security Information Event Manager (SIEM) tool for near real-time 24/7/365 security operational monitoring.
+All access (including application users and actions such as view, modify, add, or delete) to the VA-owned tenant in WellHive including internal components such as databases, are securely recorded in audit logs and forwarded to a centralized Security Information Event Manager (SIEM) tool for near realtime 24/7/365 security operational monitoring.
 All information forwarded to the SIEM tool is included in system backups for accountability and after-action review.
 There are regular reviews of user access to evaluate whether users have accessed the system within the past 35 days.
-If no access with 35 days user access is disabled.
+If no access within 35 days, user access is disabled.